ZjzMisaka/CSGOTacticSimulator/README.md

 - Enter the path of the demo file into the file input box to load the demo file.
 - You can choose to watch a round or watch all rounds.
 - Press the CapsLock key to view the information panel.
+- Press CapsLock + LeftShift key to switch to the scoreboard.
 - Click the character point on the left map when running the demo then you can watch the pov corresponding to the current time.
 - Pov is divided into the whole game POV or one round POV.
 If you want to watch only one round, you can only record the POV video of that round.
 If you want to watch the whole game, you can record the whole game POV video.
 - The pov file name should be the same as the player name (case insensitive).